 Management Plans and Procedures: Stored in the Front Office

-Pupil Records: Stored in a locked filing cabinet onsite
+Pupil Records: Stored in a locked filing cabinet onsite during the duration of the student’s attendance at the school and can be transferred to off-site storage upon the student’s graduation or disenrollment.

 Document Destruction

 Documents will be destroyed by shredding after they have been retained until the end of the Document Retention Schedule.
-Online copies will be destroyed by proven means to destroy such media after they have been retained until the end of the Document Retention Schedule.
+Electronic copies will be destroyed by proven means to destroy such media after they have been retained until the end of the Document Retention Schedule.

 Provision of Documentation for Investigations or Litigation

-Documents requested and subpoenaed as authorized by law will be provided within 5 business days of the receipt of the request.
-The Board President and Director will authorize provision of documents.
+Documents requested and subpoenaed as authorized by law will be provided in the timeframes outlined in law..
+The Board Chair and Executive Director will authorize provision of documents.
 No documents will be concealed, altered or destroyed with the intent to obstruct an investigation.
 Litigation, or pending litigation.

+Electronic Documents and Records

+Electronic documents, including emails, shall be retained according to the document retention schedule based on the substance of the electronic document.